ibm-skills-network/labs-knowledgebase/docs/troubleshooting.md

 - Ensure all required dependencies are installed
 - Restart your application and try again
 - Otherwise, ask to open a support ticket

+### Problem with user session

+If you encounter an issue with your session, try resetting the lab:

+1. Click the **Reset Lab** button at the bottom of the left menu bar.
+2. **Log out** to complete the reset.
+3. After logging out, reopen the lab from your original tab.